 (Ad hoc) work groups

 Sometimes an issue requires detailed research and consultation.
-This can be done by addressing it in a working group.
+This is done by addressing it in a working group.

 2. VVOB head office